 When not working and volunteering, Ryan loves to travel for food and has been to Maine for lobster, Boston for clam chowder, Chicago for deep dish pizza, and Maryland for crab cakes.
 Lastly, he is on a quest for the best burger in the country!
 If you have any suggestions, please feel free to contact him!

 Prevention and Education Coordinator

 Phone: (845) 848-4030

-Eileen A. Piccininni, MA, LPC, CASAC, CEAP, has been the Prevention and Education Coordinator at Dominican College for eight years.
-She holds a Master’sdegree in Counseling from NYU.
+Eileen A. Piccininni, MA, LPC, CASAC, CEAP, is the Prevention and Education Coordinator at Dominican College.
+She holds a Master’s degree in Counseling from NYU.

 Prior to coming to the College, Eileen spent 20 years working for Employee Assistance Programs, providing individual counseling and crisis intervention for aviation and mass casualty disasters.

 Director of Student Activities

 Katrina Redmond joined the Dominican College community as the Director of Student Activities in January of 2012.
 She graduated from Marymount Manhattan College in 2008 with a Bachelor of Arts in Communication Arts.